Degree completed in 2019.

-Aoife's Dphil research has three overarching questions:
+Aoife's Dphil research has two overarching questions:

 - Bennett, A., Malhi, Y. and Menton, M. (2013) Leakage effects in natural resource supply chains: a case study from the Peruvian commercial charcoal market.
 International Journal of Sustainable Development and World Ecology, 20(4): 336-348.

 - Menton, M. and Bennett, A. (2018) PES: Payments for Ecosystem Services and Poverty Alleviation?
 In, Schreckenberg, K., Mace, G. and Poudyal, M. (eds.)
 Ecosystem services and poverty alleviation: trade-offs and governance.
 Routledge, Abingdon, UK. pp. 189-203.